 Hours awarded for assisting on an outing will be consistent with actual hours worked at the event.
 These hours do not count against the maximum allowable field trip hours, and an unlimited number of outing hours can be earned.

-Select events, as designated by the Outreach Manager are reserved for Student Ambassadors and STAR Students.
 Often, more students express interest in representing the school on an outing than Federico Beauty Institute has space for.
 In such cases the following criteria for selecting student will be followed.